-- RER is a potentially heritable disease affecting the regulation of calcium between cells that leads to the breakdown of muscle during exercise.
-Young horses in training, fillies, and horse with nervous temperaments appear to be most affected by RER.
+- RER is thought to be caused by abnormal regulation of calcium within the cell.
+Calcium is critical for normal muscle contraction and relaxation.
+Young horses in training, fillies, and horses with nervous temperaments appear to be most affected by RER.

 Dietary Goals for EPSM or RER horses

 Both hot and humid conditions and over-exertion can cause acute sporadic ER episodes.
-In the cases of dehydration, BUCKEYE® Nutrition PERFORM ‘N WIN®, along with adequate water, can be used to replenish electrolytes lost in sweat.
+In the cases of dehydration, BUCKEYE Nutrition PERFORM ‘N WIN™, along with adequate water, can be used to replenish electrolytes lost in sweat.